 Honoring individuals and organizations that have made outstanding contributions to the arts.

-Hold the Date—June 18, 2015—Rochester Riverside Convention Center.
-(Details coming soon.)
+Purchase Tickets or Sponsor the Event—June 18, 2015—Rochester Riverside Convention Center.

 Community Arts Grants -2015

 Decentralization Grants – Funding for community arts projects in Monroe County, supported by the New York State Council on the Arts. $61,600 in "DEC" grants have been awarded in 2015.

 Capacity Building Grants – Funding for nonprofit cultural organizations in an 8-County Region, supported by Rochester Area Community Foundation. $33,000 in CB grants were awarded in 2015.